learnp-sudo/freshersbatch-oct16/README.txt

 <<<<<<< HEAD
 <<<<<<< HEAD
-ASSIGNMET Folder includes html files, css  and java script files the process goes on
+ASSIGNMET Folder includes html files, css  and java script files
 =======
 html files are used to design webpages and enter the data into it.
 >>>>>>> html-assignments